5 Best Cambodian Street Food Guide

 While there are similarities between Cambodian and Thai cuisines, each has its distinct characteristics and flavor profiles.
 South East Asian cooking in general is influenced by many factors such as geography, history, and cultural traditions.

-What is Kha Cambodian food?
+What Is Kha Cambodian Food?

 “Kha” in Cambodian cooking typically refers to rice porridge or rice congee.
 It is a soothing and nourishing dish made by boiling rice in a large amount of water until it breaks down into a smooth, porridge-like consistency.
 Kha is either served plain or flavored with various ingredients such as meat, fish, vegetables, herbs, and spices.